Oct. 30 Safe Return news center update

 Faculty Colloquium explores the power of stories

 The next School of Arts and Letters Faculty Colloquium will be held via Zoom from 3:30-4:50 on Friday, Nov.
-13. As they present "Aadizookewinini-STORY, I TELL-YOU," Monica Marciniak and Jennifer Niemi will discuss why storytelling is sacred for Deaf and Native peoples, as it explains identity, beliefs and ways of life.
+13. As they present “Aadizookewinini-STORY, I TELL-YOU,” Monica Marciniak and Jennifer Niemi will discuss why storytelling is sacred for Deaf and Native peoples, as it explains identity, beliefs and ways of life.
 Helping our communities make sense of the world, this living art teaches harmony and balance between the environment and human condition.
-Visit spotlight.css.edu to register.
+Visit https://www.css.edu/about/events/spotlight/

 Equity, Diversity and Inclusion across campus: